 Bayhorse, Idaho – Silver in the Yankee Fork Mining District

-Historic Bayhorse, Idaho colorized.
+Historic Bayhorse, Idaho.

 Bayhhorse, Idaho Mine & Mill